My Home Page with Links to My Other Book Reviews

 331p (H) 1992

-Meyers explores some of these factors as potential causes of happiness: Accomplishments, strong purposefulness, exercise, optimism, religion, extroversion, intimate relationships, having a playful spirit, and feeling in control,
+Meyers explores these factors: Accomplishments, strong purposefulness, exercise, optimism, religion, extroversion, intimate relationships, having a playful spirit, and feeling in control,

-Once people are out of poverty, income is weakly correlated with happiness.
-There may be many factors interfering with the nice, neat lack of correlation between income and happiness.
-For example, there is some research to suggest that less happy workers work harder in general than happier individuals.
-And people who work harder generally earn more than people who do not.
-Increases in happiness due to increases in income may not show up in the correlation because less happy people work harder.
-Happy people see work as something that could ruin their happiness.
-The less happy see work as a way to distract themselves from their unhappiness or they see working harder as a way to make them selves feel better.
-I don’t know how happy it would make me to write 105 pages of notes and bibliography.
+Once individuals leave poverty, income weakly correlates with happiness.
+Many factors may interfere with a nice, neat lack of correlation between income and happiness.
+For example, some research suggests that less happy workers work harder than happier workers.
+And individuals who work harder generally earn more than those who do not.
+Increases in happiness due to increases in income, therefore, may not show up in the correlation because less happy people work harder and earn more.
+Happy individuals might see work as something that could ruin happiness.
 Worth a browse.

 You Are the Message: Getting What You Want By Being Who You Are by Roger Ailes and Jon Kraushar

-The appendix is the message because its all one might want to bother to read.
-Except, of course, when a 15 second political ad is the message.
-This is different from the book I would write.
+The appendix is the message because its all you might bother to read.
+Except, of course, when 15 second political ads are the message.
+This work differs from the book I would write.
 My book?
-You Are the Moral Being: Being Who You Should By Doing What You Should—and Wanting It.
+You Are the Moral Being: Being Who You Should By Doing What You Should.
 Not recommended.

 Men Are from Mars, Women Are from Venus by John Gray